tyr-lang/tutorials/beginner/Templates/Readme.md

 Furthermore, it limits toolsupport e.g. for IDEs depriving them from providing auto completion or similar features.
 This, again, increases software development and maintenance cost.
 As described in the next section, Ada had a fix for the issue decades ago.
-However, with Ada's coarse-grained elaboration order rules there is no way in defining the e.g. the Iterable types in the the Tyr standard library.
+However, with Ada's coarse-grained elaboration order rules there is no way in defining e.g. the Iterable types in the Tyr standard library.
-Finally, note that the Ada uses the word generic for what we call template here.
+Finally, note that Ada uses the word generic for what we call template here.
 This is, however, not what basically every other language uses the word for.

 In Java, generics are ∀-polymoprhic, i.e. they do not work like Tyr templates as described here.